solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Azure management tools

-The flexibility and variety of Azure's management tools make it intuitive for any user, irrespective of their skill level with certain technologies.
+The flexibility and variety of Azure's management tools make it intuitive for any user, irrespective of their skill level with specific technologies.
 As an individual's skill level and administration needs mature, Azure has the right tools to match those needs.